johirhaquedipok/Car-Inventory_React/task.description.md

 10. If a user is logged in, he/she will see more options like `Manage Items`, `Add Item`, `My items`, `Logout`.
 Based on your website idea, you can change the name of these menu items.👍

 11. On the My Items page, the logged-in user will see only his/her Items.
 If the user wants, he/she should be able to cancel/delete any item.
 Ask for a confirmation message before deleting or canceling an item.
 Using browser confirmation dialog is ok.
-So, you will be able to delete an item either from the `Manage Inventories` page also, from the `My Items` page.
+So, you will be able to delete an item either from the `Manage Inventories` page also, from the `My Items` page.⭕database add baki ache⭕

 12. No Fake data (data must be hosted on the database).
 Database could be mongodb atlas or any other noSQL database.👍
 13. Add two more routes. one route will be `blogs`.
 You will need to answer at least three questions on the blog page.
 This won't be a protected route.
 We recommend answering all four questions.